How do I plan juried assessments in Insights?

 Notify Assessors to Complete Juried Assessment

-Assessments have been planned in Insights; assignments have been deployed to Canvas; Faculty have published those assignments to learners; and, students have submitted assignments for grading/scoring.
+Assessments have been planned in Insights; assignments have been deployed to Canvas; Faculty have published those assignments to learners; and students have submitted assignments for grading/scoring.

-In the modal window for Plan Assessments, the Juried Assessment details are displayed and the plan is flagged as a Juried Assessment.
-Under the section Terms to be Assessed, click the email icon (highlighted below) to Send out Juried Assessment to assessors (jurors).
+On the Create Plan page, the Juried Assessment details are displayed and the plan is flagged as a Juried Assessment.

 Assessors (the email addresses entered into the Juried Assessment Details when the plan was created) will receive an email with a private URL (PURL*) to access the juried assessment scoring screen for assessors (including those without Canvas access).
 See the Assessor workflow outlined below.

-Execute Assessor Workflow of Juried Assessment
+Execute the Assessor Workflow of Juried Assessment

 Assessors will receive an email notification like this one shown below.
 They will click the private URL link in the email.

-- After being prompted to confirm their email address, the PURL will open to a page that looks like Insights (but can be accessed without being logged in as an Insights or Canvas user).
+1. After being prompted to confirm their email address, the PURL will open to a page that looks like Insights (but can be accessed without being logged in as an Insights or Canvas user).

-- Using the navigation at the top, click through each student using and complete scoring accordingly.
+3. Using the navigation at the top, click through each student using and complete scoring accordingly.

-- When done, click Finalize and Submit.
+4. When done, click Finalize and Submit.
 Upon page refresh or re-login, a new version of the rating page, including results as compared to the average across all raters, as well as an area to record findings and recommendations relative to the Juried Assessment instance will be available.
 These results, findings, and recommendations will also be available once assessment is complete on the Results page of the coordinator dashboard for the Cycle in question.

 Analyze Juried Assessment Results